Maioht/counter-calculator/README.md

-# NordCloud-tech-assigment

 simply javascript program for network speed calculation for device

 Run program in nodeJs. <node main.js>

-There are two functions to calculate speed and distance. main program makes
+There are two functions to calculate speed and distance. main program makes       Cancel changes

   main.js : includes main program and Functions calculates network speed and device distance.